01 of 13

 Day 2, Afternoon: Marais and Bastille

-Having (hopefully) noshed on a delicious lunch, it's time for the afternoon leg: a stroll around the Marais, a stylish and visually stunning modern neighborhood that's also got tons of history.
+Having (hopefully) noshed on a delicious lunch, it's time for the afternoon leg: A stroll around the Marais, a stylish and visually stunning modern neighborhood that's also got tons of history.
 It's culturally diverse, too, hosting a vibrant gay community whose businesses are open to all, as well as a centuries-long Jewish history.

-Directions: From the Centre Pompidou, walking is easiest (with the aid of your map or GPS): cross Rue de Renard and walk down Rue-St-Merri until you get to Rue des Archives.
+Directions: From the Centre Pompidou, walking is easiest (with the aid of your map or GPS): Cross Rue de Renard and walk down Rue-St-Merri until you get to Rue des Archives.
 From here, explore the main streets of the Marais: Rue Sainte-Croix de la Bretonnerie, Rue des Rosiers (center of the vibrant Jewish quarter and the aforementioned, scrumptious falafel), and Rue des Francs-Bourgeois.
-Also make sure to see Place des Vosges, the breathtaking formerly royal square (pictured above), on your way up to the Bastille.
+Also make sure to see Place des Vosges, the breathtaking formerly royal square on your way up to the Bastille.

 What to Do in the Marais?